 Non-steroidal anti-inflammatory drugs (NSAIDs) are medications used to promote pain relief and reduce inflammation in horses.

-Common NSAIDs include pheylbutazone (bute), firocoxib (Equioxx) and Flunixin meglumine (Banamine).
-They may be administered to alleviate joint pain or to promote comfort following an injury.
+Common NSAIDs include phenylbutazone (bute), firocoxib (Equioxx) and Flunixin meglumine (Banamine).

 Short-term use of NSAIDs can be beneficial, however, long-term use has been shown to cause recurring low-grade colic.
 [10]

-Investigate alternatives to NSAIDs for addressing pain and inflammation in your horse.
+Additionally, you can investigate alternatives to NSAIDs for addressing pain and inflammation in your horse to reduce your reliance on these medications long-term.
 Nutritional supplements such as MSM, omega-3 fatty acids and hyaluronic acid have good evidence for supporting joint health in horses.
 [10][11]

 10) Address Dental Problems